SelfwareEngineer/city-lights.nvim/README.md

 # TODO

+## Major

 - Fix Issues outlined above
 - Create second version with colors slightly dimmed; we can't all be retina-scorch enjoyers
+- Figure out how to tweak theme on a per-language basis

+## Minor

+- Change default punctuation color so strings stick out a little more